yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 # Homology Group - Elements

 From polyhedrons we are going to construct three groups.
 By combining these groups we will be able to find a topological invariant called homology group.
-This section follows closely [[Nakahara](http://stringworld.ru/files/Nakahara _ M. _ Geometry _ topology _ and _ physics _ 2nd _ ed..pdf)].
+This section follows [[Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf)] and  [[Armstrong](https://www.springer.com/gb/book/9780387908397)].

 ## Oriented Simplexes

 The notation of a simplex as $\spl{p _ 1,p _ 2,\cdots,p _ n}$ is actually insufficient.
-It also helps defining the boundary of simplexes.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/triangles.png" width="50%">

 These two triangles cannot be brought to overlap without flipping, neither can these two tetrahedrons without mirroring.
 Thus for every simplex we need to define an "orientation", characterized by the arrangement of the points.
+It also helps defining the boundary of simplexes.

 $$
 (p _ {i _ 0},p _ {i _ 1},\cdots,p _ {i _ n})=\sgn (P)(p _ 0,p _ 1,\cdots,p _ n)